 - Apply the ACL to Interface using ipv6 traffic-filter

-The figure below illustrates the steps to create an IPv6 ACL with a simple example.
+The configuration below illustrates the steps to create an IPv6 ACL with a simple example.
 The first statement names the IPv6 access list NO- ACCESS-SERVER.
 Similar to IPv4 named ACLs.
 The second statement denies all IPv6 packets from the 2001:DACA:4::/64 to server0.
 The third statement allows all other IPv6 packets.

-Applying an IPv6 ACL to an Interface
+Step 2: Apply the ACL to an Interface

 When configuring the access control list, you must link to an interface using the ipv6 traffic-filter command.
 The syntax linking ACL to an interface is following: